-The Institute for Biological Control in Darmstadt is the only research institution in Germany which covers the full spectrum of disciplines in biological and biotechnological control.
-Therefore, it plays a key role in the development and evaluation of plant protection methods that are based on the use of natural antagonists of pests (especially damaging insects and mites) and plant diseases.
+The Institute for Biological Control oft he JKI is the only research institute in Germany, dedicated to the whole spectrum of disciplines in biological control of plant pests and diseases.
+It plays a key role in developing and evaluating methods that are based on natural antagonists for plant pests and disease control.

 Biological plant protection is an important component of integrated pest management, where biological, chemical, physical and cultivation measures are combined for an efficient and environmentally friendly pest control.
 Biological control methods are of particular importance in organic production, where the application of chemical pesticides is not allowed.
 Furthermore, they can be used as an alternative to close control gaps.
 As part of the European efforts to reduce the use of chemical pesticides, biological control measures play an increasingly important role in plant protection practice.